brewski82/pghops/README.md

 suffixes that migration file names must match in order to be executed.
 Defaults to yml and yaml.

+**option_file** - When supplied, also load options contained within this properties file.

 ## Managing Indexes

 As your schema evolves, you may find the need to create new indexes on